-We are pleased to offer a resource called the EBSCO Discovery Service, or EDS for short, to our user community, including our visitors.
-EDS saves you time and effort: rather than searching databases or catalogs one by one in order to find library materials, you can search in EDS and, with one search, retrieve results from IUCAT, article databases like MasterFILE Premier, and much more.
-Please note that, in order to view some full-text articles from off-campus, an IU Kokomo login may be required.
-Visitors may still access these articles, though, by coming to our Library and using one of our public computers.
-Learn more about EDS on our EDS: What am I searching? page.
+We are pleased to offer a resource called the EBSCO Discovery Service, or EDS, to our user community, including our visitors.
+EDS saves you time and effort: Rather than searching databases or catalogs one by one in order to find library materials, you can conduct one search in EDS and retrieve results from IUCAT, article databases like MasterFILE Premier, and much more.
+Please note that, in order to view some full text articles from off-campus, an IU Kokomo login may be required.
+Visitors may still access these articles, though, by coming to our library and using one of our public access computers.
+Learn more about EDS on our What is EBSCO Discovery Service? page.

 Please see our Government Documents Research Guide to help you locate documents of special interest to you.

 If you have Internet access at home, the State of Indiana offers a virtual library called INSPIRE to Indiana residents.
-INSPIRE is freely-accessible from the website http://www.Inspire.in.gov.
-This virtual library offers you access to notable research databases, such as Academic Search Premier, Biography Resource Center, Business Source Premier, Nursing Resource Center, and the Testing & Education Reference Center, in which you can find materials and practice exams to aid you with the NCLEX, CLEP, ASVAB, and PRAXIS tests.
+INSPIRE is freely accessible from the website www.Inspire.in.gov.
+This virtual library offers access to notable research databases such as Academic Search Premier, Biography in Context, Business Source Premier, Nursing Resource Center, and the Testing & Education Reference Center, in which you can find materials and practice exams to aid you with the NCLEX, CLEP, ASVAB, and PRAXIS tests.
 This resource also offers SAT, PSAT, and GED test prep help.

-For more information on INSPIRE, read their Frequently Asked Questions page.
-This page also outlines how to get help with accessing INSPIRE resources if you are unable to do so.
+For more information about INSPIRE, please see their Frequently Asked Questions page.
+This page also outlines how to request help with accessing INSPIRE resources if you are unable to do so.